andrewsalmon/nginx-naxsi-installer/README.md

 ## Disclaimer:
 This script was written with a fresh Ubuntu Server 16.04 LTS system in mind.
 This will upgrade all packages at startup.
 I am not responsible if you install this on an existing system and end of breaking something.
 Consider yourself warned.

+## Creator
+The creator is not AndrewSalmon but Nsuchy